 Where we collect your information through publicly available sources as set out above, we may do this with the aid of resources such as external research businesses/talent mapping associates.
 These suppliers are given parameters on the requirements of a role and search through publicly available sources to find such candidates.
 These suppliers are designed to only output information on candidates that meet the search criteria.
 The parameters of this supplier are restricted to only searching for candidate information from public sites where there is a reasonable expectation that such information may be collected and further processed by job recruiters for the purpose of sourcing candidates for different job roles.

-For our Executive and Leadership search services, after your details have been collected, if necessary to carry out our services your details will be stored on our central ATS (Invenias by Bullhorn) or stored securely in a cloud file and will be retained in line with our retention policy.
+For our Executive and Leadership search services, after your details have been collected, if necessary to carry out our services your details will be stored on our central ATS (Invenias by Bullhorn) or stored securely in a cloud file.

 How do we use your personal data?